WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ### Move, drag

-Use *move* or *drag* when referring to the action of moving or dragging a UI element from one place in the UI to the other.
-In most cases, *move* and *drag* is used for tiles, files, and folders.
+Use *move* and *drag* when referring to the action of moving or dragging a UI element from one place in the UI to the other.
+In most cases, *move* and *drag* are used for tiles, files, and folders.
 It is acceptable to use *move* or *move through* to describe moving around UI such as a window or page.

 **Examples**